-Opening a Managed Currnency Account is a straightforward three-step process.
+Opening a Managed Currency Account is a straightforward three-step process.

-Prospective clients will be required to attend a meeting or telephone conference call with an ECU client relationship manager who will discuss ECU’s discretionary currency management services and the Key Facts of the FX Alpha Programme.
+Prospective clients will be required to attend a meeting or telephone conference call with an ECU client relationship manager who will discuss ECU’s discretionary currency management services and the choice of programmes available.
 Information about ECU, its Investment philosophy and process, the risks of currency trading on margin, how a Managed Currency Account works and ECU’s Management Fee and Performance Fee calculations will be given and discussed.

 To open an Individual or Corporate Account, a Joint Account or a SIPP Account, the client will need to enter into a Client Agreement with ECU, authorising ECU to manage the account with the nominated Account Provider on the client’s behalf under a limited Power of Attorney (as provided by ECU).

 The client will need to select the Base or Benchmark Currency (EUR, GBP or USD) to be adopted, the desired Investment Size and the Initial Cash Deposit (also known as Margin) to be deposited with the Account Provider.
 The Initial Cash Deposit will be determined by the initial leverage factor agreed between the client and ECU.
 Depending on the client’s own risk appetite, ECU’s requirements and the terms of the Account Provider, this is usually set at a minimum level of between 10% to 20% of the chosen Investment Size.